thanos-io/objstore/README.md

 	// IsObjNotFoundErr returns true if error means that object is not found.
 Relevant to Get operations.
 	IsObjNotFoundErr(err error) bool

-	// IsAccessDeniedErr returns true if access to object is denied.
+	// IsAccessDeniedErr returns true if acces to object is denied.
-	IsAccessDeniedErr(err error) bool
 ```

 Those interfaces represent the object storage operations your code can use from `objstore` clients.